philbooth/check-types.js/README.md

 * `check.isWebUrl(thing)`:
   Returns `true`
-  if `thing` is an HTTP or HTTPS urL,
+  if `thing` is an HTTP or HTTPS URL,
   `false` otherwise.

 * `check.verifyWebUrl(thing, message)`: